concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 </ItineraryInfoList>
 ```

-### Example 4: Get trip summary with paging
+### Example 4: Get Trip Summary with Paging

+This request is used for dividing the response into pages for easier processing.

 #### Request
-This request is used for dividing the response into pages for easier processing.

 ```http
 GET /api/travel/trip/v1.1/?createdAfterDate=2012%2F02%2F01&includeMetadata=true&ItemsPerPage=2&Page=1 HTTP/1.1